funcool/promesa/doc/channels.md

 ;; => true
 ```

-Now, lets try to retrieve data from channel:
+Now, let's try to retrieve data from channel:

 ```clojure
 ;; Using a blocking helper, analogous to clojure.core.async/<!!